Cheltenham Gold Cup Preview, Tips, Runners & Trends (Cheltenham Festival)

 Cheltenham Gold Cup Trainer Statistics

-The leading trainer in the Cheltenham Gold Cup over the last 20 renewals is W P Mullins who has won the race four times with those four winners coming from Al Boum Photo (2019 & 2020) and Galopin Des Champs (2023 & 2024).
-Other trainers who have recorded multiple wins in the Cheltenham Gold Cup are Paul Nicholls (3 wins), Nicky Henderson (2 wins) and Henry De Bromhead (2 wins).
-There is one trainer who has not had the best of times in the Cheltenham Gold Cup, Venetia Williams has sent a total of 11 runners to the race without recording any wins.
+The leading trainer in the Cheltenham Gold Cup over the last 20 renewals is W P Mullins, who has won the race four times, with those four winners coming from Al Boum Photo (2019 & 2020) and Galopin Des Champs (2023 & 2024).
+Other trainers who have recorded multiple wins in the Cheltenham Gold Cup are Nicky Henderson (2 wins) and Henry De Bromhead (2 wins).
+One trainer has not had the best of times in the Cheltenham Gold Cup; Venetia Williams has sent a total of 12 runners to the race without recording a win.

-Here are some of the top Cheltenham Gold Cup trainer statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):
+Here are the Cheltenham Gold Cup trainer statistics over the last 20 renewals for trainers who have entries in the 2026 renewal; those not listed have not had a runner.
+(R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):

 TrainerR-W-PWinEW